-The Government is therefore expecting all listed companies and large asset owners to report in line with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) by 2022.
+We have also committed to, in line with Government’s expectation, meeting the Task Force on Climate-related Financial Disclosures (TCFD) by 2022.

 The Task Force on Climate-related Financial Disclosure